Caregiver Responsibility

 Penalties

-Suspension is also the penalty for offenses other than no-shows or late cancels.
-Based on the seriousness and frequency of the offense, penalties generally follow the progressive procedure above.
+Suspension is also the penalty for behavioral offenses and/or fraud.
+Based on the seriousness and frequency of the offense, service could be suspended for fourteen (14) to thirty (30) days.
 However, immediate indefinite suspension of service may be imposed if that is necessary to preserve the safe operation of East Bay Paratransit.
-Unless immediate suspension is warranted, a rider will receive a written or verbal warning before being suspended so that they can correct the behavior that is causing the problem.Anyone who commits a physical assault or other illegal act will also be subject to criminal prosecution.
+Unless immediate suspension is warranted, a rider will receive a written or verbal warning before being suspended so that they can correct the behavior or address fraud.
+Anyone who commits a physical assault or other illegal act will also be subject to criminal prosecution.

 Please download and read the Rider’s Guide for a detailed explanation of East Bay Paratransit policies.